 10 reasons why you should develop your LinkedIn network

-80% of BtoB social media leads are generated on LinkedIn.
+80% of BtoB leads generated on social networks come from LinkedIn.
 80%!
-However, in many ways, many people neglect their activity and do not develop their LinkedIn network.
-Their reasons?
-“Too time-consuming”, “my prospects are not there”, “I’m not experienced with that network”…
+Yet, at all levels, many people neglect their business and don’t think about developing their LinkedIn network.
+The reasons?
+“Too time-consuming”, “my prospects are not there”, “not the experience of the network”, “I do not like to network”…

-In reality, you can develop your network in only 20 minutes a day.
+In fact, you can develop your network in 20 minutes a day.
 20 minutes with an incredible return on investment!

-Because in these 20 minutes a day you can :
+Because in those 20 minutes a day, you can :

 - Make yourself visible by posting relevant comments.